 Scales will not be assessed, so please do not include them with your video-recorded audition.
-Live applicants have the option to play a scale or two in the room (as a warm-up), but these will not count towards your audition.

 We require a solo selection, so duets (with the same instrument) are not acceptable.
 However, you may submit a chamber music recording – in addition to your solo recordings – if you would like to.

 Introductions are not required.
 If you would like to introduce yourself briefly before playing, that is acceptable.
 No extensive autobiographies, please.